simonzabrocki/SimulationDashboard/README.md

 ```

 # Roadmap

 Code:
-- Create a dedicated simulation object
 - Fetch simulation data and model from database
+- Improves modularity by using a sub repo for ggmodel_dev.

 Features:
 - Heatmap for index categories